CanDIG/candigv2-ingest/README.md

 if so, set it to candig.docker.internal:8200 (or whatever your vault port is).

-This will start a Docker container with a REST API for the ingest at localhost:1235.
-You can ingest a DonorWithClincalData object by POSTing JSON to localhost:1236/ingest/clinical_donors (an example is given in single_ingest.json).
+This will start a Docker container with a REST API for the ingest at localhost:1236.
+Then follow the same API instructions above.

-Genomic data can be ingested at the /ingest/moh_variants/{program ID} endpoint, where program_id is a cohort ID to add the variant to.
-This takes the same JSON body as specified in the htsget ingest section above.

-Make sure you include Authorization headers as well.
-Both endpoints take refresh tokens, as a header with the key `{"Authorization": "Bearer [refresh token]"}`.

 (Note: on the CanDIGv2 repo, the service runs on port 1235; it is run as 1236 locally in these instructions to ensure there is no interference while testing.)

-A swagger UI can be accessed at /ingest/ui.